Automattic/jetpack/readme.txt

 **Enhancements**

 * REST API: introduce endpoint for retrieving related posts of a particular post.
+* Sharing / Publicize: change the icons used in the Jetpack dashboard to clarify where the configuration links lead.
 * Secure Sign On: update wording on admin pages to avoid confusion.
 * Sitemaps: coding standards changes.
 * Site Verification Tools: improve display of the tool's description on mobile devices.